Page 8 - Foreign Investor Guide - Hawaii

 which case the withholding will only be 10%. home and the sales price is not more than

-This amount must be remitted to the IRS $300,000;
+This amount must be remitted to the IRS within $300,000;

-within 20 days after the date of transfer.
+20 days after the date of transfer.
 2. Seller provides a certification stating under

-penalty of perjury that they are not a
+penalty of perjury that they are not a foreign

-Additionally, Treasury Decision 9082 foreign person;
+Additionally, Treasury Decision 9082 (effective person;

-meet the requirement to supply a TIN. disposition is zero.
+requirement to supply a TIN. disposition is zero.

 What is the definition of “foreign person” How does the seller obtain a Withholding